-Federal-Funded Mitigation Match Program
+FEMA-Funded Mitigation Match

-The State will designate \$2,681,107.41 to match federally funded mitigation grant programs to include the Hazard Mitigation Grant Program, Pre-Disaster Mitigation Grant Program (and subsequent Building Resilient Infrastructure and Communities Program), Flood Mitigation Assistance Program, and any other federal grant opportunities that focus on flood reduction such as programs administered by the Army Corps of Engineers and the U.S. Department of Commerce.
+The State will designate \$5 million dollars to match FEMA-funded mitigation grant programs to include the Hazard Mitigation Grant Program, Pre-Disaster Mitigation Grant Program (and subsequent Building Resilient Infrastructure and Communities Program), and Flood Mitigation Assistance Program.
 Any match funding activities must meet CDBG-MIT and FEMA eligibility requirements.
-Activities may include but are not limited to buyouts, structural elevation, localized flood risk reduction, infrastructure retrofit, and post- disaster code enforcement.
+Activities may include but are not limited to: buyouts, structural elevation, localized flood risk reduction, infrastructure retrofit, and post-disaster code enforcement.
 Applicants are required to submit applications to the South Carolina Emergency Management Division for the HMGP and PDM programs and submit applications to the South Carolina Department of Natural Resources for the Flood Mitigation Assistance program.
 Projects must meet both FEMA and HUD requirements to be eligible for funding.
-For funding sources other than FEMA, applicants must have an approved application from the federal agency and meet the agency's requirements in addition to the CDBG-MIT requirements.

-Eligible Applicants: Units of General Local Government located in SC MID or HUD MID counties and state agencies
+Eligible Applicants: Units of General Local Government located in SC MID or HUD MID counties